avacallery/movieapi/README.md

 Movie genre api

+//grep -in "middleware" ./README.md - to use find command in file

 //npm init
 //npm i express
     Express - a framework used for building web applications ontop of Node
+//npm i nodemon (npx nodemon runs local version of nodemon)
+    //Why use local? because your package.json file specifies the version(s) your application runs with.
+When there are so many different dependencies, sometimes you'll run into problems with different softwares clashing against each other.
+So running nodemon locally will give you better control
 //create index.js
 //create express application by using express() function
     var express = require('express');